qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/woltka_pairedend.rst

 Summary
 -------

 I tested alternative read pairing schemes in the analysis of shotgun metagenomic sequencing data.
-Sequencing reads were aligned against a reference microbial genome database as unpaired or paired, with or without singleton and/or discordant alignments suppressed.
+Sequencing reads were aligned against a reference microbial genome database as unpaired or paired.
 A series of synthetic datasets were used in the analysis.

 The results reveal that treating reads as paired is always advantageous over unpaired.
-Suppressing singleton alignments further increases the accuracy of results, despite the cost of lower mapping rate.
-Suppressing discordant alignments has no obvious impact on the result.
 Regardless of accuracy, the downstream community ecology analyses are not obviously impacted by the choice of parameters.

 Therefore, I recommend the general adoption of paired alignments as a standard procedure.
-I also endorse suppressing singleton and discordant alignments, but note the favor of further tests on whether they may reduce sensitivity with complex communities.

 Alignment parameters
 --------------------

-Sequencing data were aligned using Bowtie2 v2.5.1 in the “very sensitive” mode against the WoL2 database.
+Sequencing data were aligned using Bowtie2 v2.5.1 in the "very sensitive" mode against the WoL2 database.
 They were treated as either unpaired or paired-end:

 - SE: Reads are treated as unpaired (Bowtie2 input: -U merged.fq)
 - PE: Reads are treated as paired (Bowtie2 input: -1 fwd.fq, -2 rev.fq)